 Furthermore in the $USp(2N_c)$ case we analyze in more detail the solutions of the saddle point equations finding other subleading saddles.
 We analyze the Cardy-like limit for these solutions as well.

-All the models studied in this paper are examples of \emph{non-toric} gauge theories.
-Another interesting non-toric theory that we focus on is the Leigh--Strassler (LS) $\mathcal{N}=1^*$ $SU(N_c)$ fixed point \cite{Leigh:1995ep}, for which we extract the contribution of the leading saddle to the index in the Cardy-like limit.
-We find that the entropy function, yielding the entropy of the holographic dual BH after a Legendre transform, is consistent with the expected results from the literature \cite{Hosseini:2017mds,Choi:2018hmj,Benini:2018ywd,Honda:2019cio,ArabiArdehali:2019tdm,Cabo-Bizet:2019osg,Kim:2019yrz,Amariti:2019mgp,Lanir:2019abx,Lezcano:2019pae,Benini:2020gjh}, i.e. is formally obtained from the 4d central charge $a$.
-Furthermore we extract the $\log N_c$ logarithmic correction, which is consistent with the one obtained for the parent $\mathcal{N}=4$ $SU(N_c)$ SYM.
+All the models studied in this paper are examples of 4d \emph{nontoric} gauge theories.
+Another interesting nontoric theory that we focus on is the Leigh--Strassler (LS) $\mathcal{N}=1^*$ $SU(N_c)$ fixed point \cite{Leigh:1995ep}, for which we extract the contribution of the leading saddle to the index in the Cardy-like limit.
+We find that the entropy function, yielding the entropy of the holographic dual BH after a Legendre transform, is consistent with the result expected from the literature \cite{Hosseini:2017mds,Choi:2018hmj,Benini:2018ywd,Honda:2019cio,ArabiArdehali:2019tdm,Cabo-Bizet:2019osg,Kim:2019yrz,Amariti:2019mgp,Lanir:2019abx,Lezcano:2019pae,Benini:2020gjh}, i.e.~is formally obtained from the 4d central charge $a$.
+Furthermore, we extract the $\log N_c$ correction, consistently with the one obtained for the parent $\mathcal{N}=4$ $SU(N_c)$ SYM.

 This paper is structured as follows.
 In section \ref{sec:review} we calculate the Cardy-like limit of the $\mathcal{N}=4$ SCI for all classical gauge groups except $SU(N_c)$.
 In section \ref{sec:USp} we focus on the $USp(2N_c)$ case, computing dominant contribution and subleading correction for the leading (and other subleading) saddle(s).
 In section \ref{sec:SO2N+1} we focus on the $SO(2N_c+1)$ odd case, while in section \ref{sec:SO2N} on the $SO(2N_c)$ even case.
-In section \ref{sec:N=1*} we compute the Cardy-like limit of the SCI of the non-toric $\mathcal{N}=1^*$ $SU(N_c)$ Leigh--Strassler fixed point.
+In section \ref{sec:N=1*} we compute the Cardy-like limit of the SCI of the $\mathcal{N}=1^*$ $SU(N_c)$ LS fixed point.
 We present our conclusions in section \ref{sec:conc}.
 Appendix \ref{app:3d} contains technical details on the calculation of 3d pure CS partition functions.